LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * In all three screen readers and standard keyboard-only navigation the <kbd>Tab</kbd> key will move from one interactive items (links, inputs and buttons, etc), to the next. the "next" item will typically be determined by the DOM order, but can also be manipulated via scripting or even CSS.
 * In order to "reverse" back up the page, the <kbd>Shift</kbd> key should be held down and then pressing <kbd>Tab</kbd> will reverse the direction.
 This also applies to standard keyboard navigation and all three screen readers
-* <kbd>Enter</kbd> and <kbd>Space</kbd> will fire the "click" event on an interactive item, a `<button>` will repond to both those keys, a link will only respond to <kbd>Enter</kbd>.
+* <kbd>Enter</kbd> and <kbd>Space</kbd> will fire the "click" event on an interactive item, a `<button>` will respond to both those keys, a link will only respond to <kbd>Enter</kbd>.
 Again, this applies to both standard keyboard navigation and all three screen readers
 * <kbd>Esc</kbd>, **should**, close items such as modal dialogs and other components that you may encounter, especially those that overlay other content
-* Some items may be "composite widgets", a composite widget would typically be a single <kbd>Tab</kbd> stop and then navigation between its sibling controls would require using the cursor (Arrow) keys.
-Tis also applies for screen reader and keyboard-only navigation

 #### Full keyboard controls for each screen reader

-Take note of the "modifier" key/key combination, you may need this to navigate some elements or you may need to manually switch "modes" in JAWS or NVDA (VoiceOver does not have a manual "mode" switch).
+Take note of the "modifier" key combination, you will need this to, read non-interactive elements, navigate some elements or you may need to manually switch "modes" in JAWS or NVDA (VoiceOver does not have a manual "mode" switch).

 * [NVDA - Keyboard shortcuts, Deque](https://dequeuniversity.com/screenreaders/nvda-keyboard-shortcuts)
 * [JAWS - Keyboard shortcuts, Deque](https://dequeuniversity.com/screenreaders/jaws-keyboard-shortcuts)